The Link Between Behaviour and Culture

 Our experience and conditioning each play a role.
 Every time we make a decision, our social background, life experiences, and personal and cultural values influence our reasoning.
 Making a change means changing habits, how we think and how we think about how we think (if you could wrap your head around that).
 This is what makes change a challenge for many.

 The following figure (Figure 2) shows the Ladder of Inference.
 It is a thinking process that we go through, usually without realizing it, to make sense of situations in order to act.
 It helps us to think about our thinking and to coordinate our thinking with others.

-According to the figure, we start by selecting “data” from our experiences or beliefs we have about the world, make our assumptions, explain it to ourselves, and then draw conclusions.
+According to the figure, we start by selecting “data” from the experiences or beliefs we have about the world, making our assumptions, explaining them to ourselves, and then drawing conclusions.
 This happens extremely quickly in our minds, and we are probably unaware that we may not be selecting the right “data” or only selecting some of the “data”.
 We create beliefs about people or situations and use these beliefs to make judgments about new experiences.
 The truth is that no one else sees our thought processes, or knows what stages we have gone through to reach our conclusions.
 All that they see is the action we take as a result.
 This is the essence of unconscious bias.

-There are many types of unconscious bias, but in terms of observing behaviours, here are some categories that unconscious biases will fall into:
+There are many types of unconscious bias and here are just some of the categories (with examples) that they will fall into:

 Being overly influenced by the first piece of information we receive.
-For example, we may hear something about someone on the team from a colleague that may or may not be true and tend to believe it because of the relationship we have with the person who told us.
+For example, we may hear something about someone on the team from a colleague that may or may not be true and tend to believe it.
+In some cases, it may be because of the relationship we have with the person who told us.